 Of course common oils are ruled out, seeming to make lubricants impossible.
 However a lubricant does not necessarily have to be «oily»: it needs to have a defined viscosity, while adhering to the material to lubricate.
 This is how a lubricant forms a film between metal surfaces, allowing them to slip easily without damage.
 A lot of molten salts can do this, even if we need to carefully set their composition for adjusting viscosity and preventing corrosion.

 No common semiconductor works at 450°C. However, there are a lot of ongoing researches on electronics able of running at such high temperatures, with some advances toward this goal.
-A first path is identifying semiconductors operating in this range.
+A first path is identifying semiconductors operating in this range (Added June 2021: gallium nitride could work).
 A second path is using some «integrated circuits tubes», miniaturized electron tubes using cold spindle cathodes and integrated circuits technology.
 We may even not need heating, since the cathode is close to the required temperature.
 However we may have thermoionic effects making electron tubes impossible.
 A third path is sub-micron scale electrostatic relays, able of commuting at much higher speeds than the classical relays, and insensitive to temperature.

 This is the most problematic part, since very few energy is available on the Venus ground: few solar light arrives here, and no wind, no water, no chemical energy sources.
 It is even not sure that a nuclear RTG source works here.
 It would certainly withstand the temperature, but we do not know thermocouples able of working here.
 Maybe a thermoionic generator will work instead.
 So the only solution would be that the probe is attached to a balloon at a much higher altitude, for instance 40kms, where it can pick the permanent strong winds here.
 This balloon then acts as a sail, providing the propulsion of the probe, for free, all around the planet.
 The probe can then have a wind turbine to pick this energy.
 Without need for propulsion, the electric power requirements can fall under 100 watts.